thanhphatuit/thanhphatuit/README.md

 - 📝 At present, I am learning Azure.
 - 😅 A fun fact: One years ago, I really want to be a back end developer but after two week learnning about OLAP(Online Analytical Processing) and find the interesting of data i would want to be a data engineer.

-- 📫 How to reach me **<thanhphatnguyen2609@gmail.com>**.
+- 📫 How to reach me: **<thanhphatnguyen2609@gmail.com>**.

 I'm always open to interesting conversations and collaboration.

 <h2>Thanks for Viewing</h2>